synsense/sinabs-exodus/README.md

 ```
 OSError: CUDA_HOME environment variable is not set.
 Please set it to your CUDA install root.
 ```
-CUDA is either not installed properly on your system or the version does not match that of torch (see [above](#setup_cuda)).
+CUDA is either not installed properly on your system or the version does not match that of torch (see [above](#prerequisites)).
 If you do have the correct version installed and the error still comes up, try to make sure that the environment variables such as `PATH` and `LD_LIBRARY_PATH` contain references to the correct directories.
-Please refer to the NVIDIA's installation instructions for more details on how to do this for your system.
+Please refer to NVIDIA's installation instructions for more details on how to do this for your system.

 ## License